-The concept of low-density parity-check (LDPC) codes was introduced by Gallager [3], and it was shown in [8] that these codes perform well under iterative probabilistic decoding.
-Quite simply, such codes are defined by their parity-check matrix, rather than the generator matrix which is perhaps more common.
-In 2001, Fossorier, et al [7] examined classes of LDPC codes generated by incidence structures in finite geometries.
+Low-density parity-check (LDPC) codes were introduced by Gallager in the 1960's [3], and it was shown in [8] that these codes perform well with certain iterative probabilistic decoding algorithms.
+Quite simply, LDPC codes are defined by a sparse parity-check matrix rather than a generator matrix which is perhaps more common.
+In 2001, Fossorier et al. [7] examined classes of LDPC codes generated by incidence structures in finite geometries.
 Other mathematicians have since produced other LDPC codes based on various incidence structures in discrete mathematics (see [6], [9], [12], [14], for instance).
-A common technique in describing these codes relies on their graphic representation due to Tanner [16].
+A common technique in describing these codes relies on their graph theoretic representation due to Tanner [16].